oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

   - A WDT model that describes your WebLogic configuration.
   - A Docker image that contains your WDT model files and archive.
   - Creating secrets for the domain.
-  - Creating a domain resource for the domain that references your secrets and image.
+  - Creating a Domain YAML for the domain that references your Secrets and image.

-After the domain resource is deployed, the operator starts an 'introspector job' that converts your models into a WebLogic configuration, and then passes this configuration to each WebLogic Server in the domain.
+After the Domain is deployed, the operator starts an 'introspector job' that converts your models into a WebLogic configuration, and then passes this configuration to each WebLogic Server in the domain.

 {{% notice note %}}
 Perform the steps in [Prerequisites for all domain types]({{< relref "/samples/simple/domains/model-in-image/prerequisites.md" >}}) before performing the steps in this use case.